 The nursing department at NHFC uses email to provide instructions to patients, answer their questions, inform them about lab results, and more.

 Each department at NHFC had its own group email.
 Every time a patient sent an email to a group email address, each department member would receive a copy of that email in their work inbox.
 This meant that if someone emailed [email protected], all the nurses would receive the same email in their inbox.

 Because of this, there was no easy way to find out if a patient’s email was responded to or not.
 Patients’ emails often went unattended.
 On other occasions, multiple team members answered the same email inquiry.

 NHFC’s Operations Associate Jennifer Nguyen, who is responsible for improving the office’s workflow and increasing patient satisfaction, set out to look for a solution to improve the quality of patient care and help her team work more efficiently.

-Her search led her to Hiver — a Gmail-based customer service solution.
+Her search led her to Hiver — a Gmail-based customer support software.
 Implementing Hiver ensured that teams became more collaborative, workflows became simplified and there were no more missed emails.

 Customer service tools like Hiver can easily help hospitals and clinics transfer data within departments and make it easier to track patient queries and follow-ups easily.

 Billing and insurance: Billing and insurance departments at most healthcare institutions have a terrible reputation for their customer service.
 They are known to be notoriously slow, lacking in communicating, and making customers run from pillar to post with the frequent reworking of forms, medical records, etc.

 To make the end-to-end customer experience in healthcare a great one, hospitals and clinics need to ensure that the billing and insurance departments don’t spoil the party.